 It is ever so often we think we have a whole plan in our head, or a few scribbles jotted down and there is really no compelling reason to put it on paper in a structured manner.
 This is perhaps a fundamental error in planning that we all make which we don’t realize till we don’t put things down on paper.

-As soon as you start putting pen to paper you will realise the gaps which are there in what you thought was a “complete plan”, this act will allow for you to build a robust plan and also help create a clear road map for yourself.
-You will be in a position to share that with those who are in this journey with you.
+As soon as you start putting pen to paper you will realize the gaps which are there in what you thought was a “complete plan”, this act will allow for you to build a robust plan and also help create a clear roadmap for yourself.
+You will be in a position to share that with those who are on this journey with you.
 It will allow you to monitor your progress along the journey the benefits are manifold.

 So what does a good business plan constitute?

 State your dream and vision upfront so everyone knows what you’re after.
 What is it that’s driving you and what do you want to achieve at the end of it?
 Thereafter it’s about informing the route which you need to take to get there.

 You will need to state the environment you will be operating within, the size and scope of the market and the element of the market you wish to address.
 State the competitive scenario which is going to be around, how do you propose to ward them off and keep yourself ahead?
 Build this up to the nuts and bolts of your execution plan and how each element will be addressed.
 There will be risks in any plan and those will need to be addressed and stated – how do you think they could be mitigated?
 At the end of it, what are the financials?
 This is the critical part of it all – what does the business generate and how much do you make at the end of the day?